 My own plans include all of the above.
 I am currently playing with both track layouts and car improvements, with the hope of offering both cars to race and a track to race on.
 My real dream is an off-road style track, similar to Gravity Throttle Racing’s concept – but with my own random hazards and other features.

 That’s a long way off, though.
-In the meantime, I’m playing around with track layouts, using a combo of wide and regular track, to get a feel for how it all works.
+In the meantime, I’m doing my best to get a feel for how it all works together.

 Mostly, it’s crashes.
 Lots and lots of crashes.